probert999/mars-rover/README.md

 On receipt of a move command the rover calculates its new coordinates and validates the move with the plateau.

-The plateau check the coordinates are within bounds and the position of any other rovers.
+The plateau checks the coordinates are within bounds and the current position of any other rovers.
 Two rovers cannot share the same coordinates

 ### Future enhancements